-Who Made the Squares?
+Who Creates the Squares?

 - A Girl Scout troop from Austin, Texas, submitted several patches.
-The troop members were inspired by a discussion with a former commercial fisher who had since gone vegetarian about the damage that fishing does to animals and the environment.
+The troop members were inspired by a discussion with a former commercial fisher—who had since gone vegetarian—about the damage that fishing does to animals and the environment.

-- Several quilters made patches that bear the PETA slogan that Finding Nemo made famous: “Fish Are Friends, Not Food!”
+- Several quilters made patches that bear the PETA slogan that Finding Nemomade famous: “Fish Are Friends, Not Food!”

 Why Make a Fish Empathy Quilt?

-- Fish have nervous systems that comprehend and respond to pain.
+- Fish have nervous systems that register and respond to pain.
 Scientists tell us that fish’s brains and nervous systems closely resemble our own and that fish are just as able to feel pain as cats or dogs.

 - Fish are intelligent animals who observe, learn, use tools, and form sophisticated social structures.
 They also have impressive long-term memories.

-- Fish talk to each other with squeaks, squeals, and other low-frequency sounds that humans can only hear with the help of special instruments.
+- Fish talk to each other with squeaks, squeals, and other low-frequency sounds that humans can hear only with the help of special instruments.
 Some fish even woo their potential partners by singing to them!

 - Some fish tend well-kept gardens, build nests, and collect rocks for building hiding places where they can rest.